 Yes, certain functional aspects of rhinoplasty sometimes can be covered by your medical insurance.
 This relates to procedures that attempt to improve breathing through the nose such as septoplasty, inferior turbinate reduction, and nasal valve surgery.
 The aesthetic component is not covered by insurance.

 The age at which rhinoplasty can be performed has to do with the time at which nasal growth is complete.
 If surgery is performed too early, the growth centers of the nose can be disturbed and the nose might not develop fully.
 Nasal growth is usually complete around 16 years old, on average.
 Another necessity is that, if you are younger than 18 years old, your parents should be involved in the consultation.

 This is a highly debated topic!
-Rhinoplasty can be performed via an “open” or “closed” approach.
+Rhinoplasty or nose jobs can be performed via an “open” or “closed” approach.
 The open approach involves the usual internal incisions of “closed rhinoplasty” with the addition of a small incision on the columella, which tends to heal almost imperceptibly.
 While this can cause a slight prolongation of nasal tip swelling, it also enhances visibility of underlying structures and sometimes provides for better control of cartilage graft placement.

 All in all, there is no one best way.
 Dr. White uses both of these approaches well, but each procedure is unique and personalized.
 He carefully evaluates each patient individually and decides which method would be best to achieve his patient’s aesthetic goals.

 Image morphing can sometimes be a helpful communication tool between Dr. White and his patients, but it is in no way a guarantee of a particular result.
 Real surgery has the limitations of skin thickness, cartilage strength, and a biological healing process that does not occur when simply drawing on a photograph.